-When I got the call from ImagineFX’s editor to draw a life model for the cover illustration, I was filled with energy and excitement.
+When I got the call from ImagineFX’s editor to draw a person – a life model – for the cover illustration, I was filled with energy and excitement.
 But the brief came with a hurdle: no nudity could grace the cover!
 I decided I would take on the challenge.

 Normally, I teach life drawing at university, but for this commission I planned to record the stages live at my first private figure-drawing workshop.
 I also decided to work with classic butcher’s paper (newsprint) and charcoal.

 Read on to find out how I created a figure drawing cover for ImagineFX issue #144.

 01. Start drawing in charcoal